 The real reason she did well (or not worse), according to Bershidsky, is that Frederiksen stood firm against austerity.

 Since the financial crisis, Denmark has capped benefits and introduced stricter means-testing.
 This has helped to reduce the number of unemployment and social assistance claimants by almost a third in the last seven years — but it has also eroded the sense of security to which Danes had grown accustomed.

 It’s the same in Finland, where the Social Democrats won on a promise to end the outgoing center-right government’s austerity program.
 The incoming government of Antti Rinne plans to raise taxes and spend more on higher education and pensions.

 And it’s the same in Iberia, where both Costa and Sánchez campaigned against austerity and have raised public spending while in office.

 In this sense, too, the Dutch and German social democrats stand out.
 Both have been junior partners in governments led by the center-right that cut spending during the euro crisis.
 Many left-wing voters have yet to forgive Germany’s Social Democrats for liberalizing labor law in the early 2000s, even though the party has now officially repudiated the so-called Hartz reforms that failed to create well-paying jobs for low-skilled workers.

 I still think the culture-war element is relevant.
-I would not be surprised if the Social Liberal Party and Socialist People’s Party in Denmark attracted younger and more college-educated voters than the Social Democrats, just like Green parties did in France, Germany and the Netherlands in the European elections.
+I wouldn’t be surprised if the Social Liberal Party and Socialist People’s Party in Denmark attracted younger and more college-educated voters than the Social Democrats, just like the Greens did in France, Germany and the Netherlands in the European elections.